MichaelCurrin/github-reporting-py/docs/usage.md

 $ ./repo_commits.py --help
 ```

-Example.
+Example:

 ```bash
 $ ./repo_commits.py michaelcurrin github-graphql-tool
 ```

 Set a start date to only get commits from that date onwards.
 This can make the script run much quicker if you choose a recent date.
+Example:

 ```bash
 $ ./repo_commits.py michaelcurrin github-graphql-tool --start 2019-04-01